andreluizcoelho/andreluizcoelho/README.md

 #### 5+ years of Data Science Experience:
  - Internship roles to economic analyst positions
- - Contributed to Master’s and Ph.D. thesis, and served as a research and teaching assistant
+ - Contributed to Master’s and Ph.D. thesis in Economics, and served as a research and teaching assistant
 #### 5+ years of Teaching Experience:
  - Instructed high school mathematics
  - Taught economics and statistics at the college level